Location: United States

 His early work was influenced by all the great masters and others such as the post-impressionists Miro, Mondrian, Matisse, Kandinsky, Klee, Picasso, and the surrealist Salvador Dali.
 Architectural instincts developed due to his close association with architecture in his youth.

-Today, Martsolf's style continues to explore his surreal, abstract, organic and architectural drawing styles and design roots, expanding these elemental first inspirations into finished works in many mediums.
+Today, Martsolf's style explores his organic and architectural drawing styles to produce lively contemporary artworks, expanding these elemental first inspirations into finished works in many mediums, primarily in colored pencil, ink, watercolors, and oil paintings.

 My oil paintings include surreal subject matter and also some abstracts.